Professor Dame Carol Black DBE, FRCP, FMedSci

 Bevan Commission Member

 Professor Black is a past-President of the Royal College of Physicians, of the Academy of Medical Royal Colleges, and of the British Lung Foundation, and past-Chair of the Nuffield Trust for health policy.
 The Centre she established at the Royal Free Hospital in London is internationally renowned for research and treatment of connective tissue diseases such as scleroderma.
-She is a Trustee of the National Portrait Gallery, of the Work Foundation, and of Uppingham School.
+She has recently been a Trustee of the National Portrait Gallery.